 - Another great filter option to reduce the water flow is to get one with a spray bar.
 This will spread the water out over the small holes so you get a gentler flow rate.

 - Limiting the water intake of the filter can also work to reduce the strength of the current.
 One common way to do this is to cut a pair of pantyhose over the filter intake.
 This should slow down the rate of water entering the filter.

 - You can also use a baffle.
 This is anything that blocks and slows down the water from the filter water outlet.
 This may even be a better option than lowering the water intake since you let the filter go through a lot of the water while you minimize the resulting current.
 Baffles you can use include mesh tank screens over the water outlet.
 You can also use cheap kitchen sponge holders that you can attach to the side of the aquarium with suction cups.

 - If the water current in the tank is still too strong, you’ll want to create safe havens for your betta where the current won’t flow as strongly.
 You can create these areas with strategically placed decorative plants and logs along with other decorative items.

 - If you have a half-moon betta with very long fins, you better make sure you keep the water movement to an absolute minimum.
 That’s because these fins are very fragile and even mild currents can tear these fins.

 - Live plants are great for betta tanks.
 They provide food, filtration, and oxygen for your betta, plus they offer a safe haven from strong currents.

-- Try to monitor your betta frequently to make sure they’re not having a bad time with your current tank filter.
+- Try to monitor your betta fish frequently to make sure they’re not having a bad time with your current betta tank filter.

-- If you have a fish tank smaller than 10 gallons, change about ¼ to ½ of the water every week.
-Clean the tank every month.
+- If you have a betta fish tank smaller than 10 gallons, change about ¼ to ½ of the water every week.
+Clean your small tanks every month.

 - Larger tanks only require the changing of 10 to 15 of the water each week.
 You won’t need a major tank cleaning each month either.
 Once every 2 months should be fine.